-For the past 4 years, a new drug epidemic has swept through parts of South Africa.
-This substance, dubbed whoonga had its origins in the city of Durban, a port town on the east coast of the impoverished country.
+For the past four years, a new drug epidemic has swept through parts of South Africa.
+This substance, dubbed whoonga, had its origins in the city of Durban, a port town on the east coast of the impoverished country.
 While the exact numbers of those addicted to this drug are unknown, it has caused massive uproar throughout the Eastern part of the country.
 The substance has been reported to cost about three dollars a hit, but many citizens of South Africa live off of two dollars a day.
 This has caused the robbery rate to skyrocket.

 Talk about a selfish disease!
 Local police have stepped up to the plate and have begun arresting dealers, but they can only reach so far.
 Some citizens are assisting as well, albeit in a more violent matter.
-One dealersâ™ house was burned down in an effort to stop him from selling.
+One dealer’s house was burned down in an effort to stop him from selling.

-It is questionable if these centers can make any real headway when it comes to dealing with this type of substance abuse.
+It is questionable if recovery centers can make any real headway when it comes to dealing with this type of substance abuse.
+As:

 That is why at the end of every AA meeting, we take a moment of silence for both the alcoholic in and out of the rooms.
-For those who cannot receive recovery, such as many of these whoonga addicts, all we can do is pray that they will make the right decisions, as we cannot make these choices for them.
+For those who cannot receive a recovery, such as many of these whoonga addicts, all we can do is pray that they will make the right decisions, as we cannot make these choices for them.